 Mr. Moskowitz is a partner in Davis Polk’s Litigation Department.
-His practice focuses on bankruptcy litigation and complex commercial litigation, and he has represented major financial institutions and creditors in connection with trials and proceedings in bankruptcy courts around the country.
-Most recently he served as lead litigation counsel in the Chapter 11 proceedings of Bonanza Creek Energy (on behalf of the debtor) and the Tribune Company (on behalf of JPMorgan Chase), as well as in the landmark Lehman Brothers proceeding under the Securities Investor Protection Act.
+His practice focuses on bankruptcy litigation and complex commercial litigation, and he has represented major corporations, financial institutions and creditors in connection with trials and proceedings in bankruptcy courts around the country.
+Most recently he represented Uniti Group in a multi-billion dollar litigation brought by Windstream Holdings; served as lead litigation counsel to Dean Foods Company in its bankruptcy cases; and represented significant parties in litigation arising out of the bankruptcies of Hertz, General Motors, Lehman Brothers and Tribune.